alvlako/Mishpokhe/README.md

 If you run mishpokhe again on the same dataset, it is important to delete the "tmp" folder as well as query database starting from the first iteration (simply do `rm {QUERYDB}1*`, it removes also the later databases) and all results files (do `rm {RES}*`).

+## Troubleshooting and known issues:

+For Apple Silicon (chips M1 and higher) users Python=3.7 is not available.
+Therefore it is recommended to use Python 3.8.

 # Credits